rustamlatypov/cpu-matrix-multiplication/README.md

 Runs both implementations on the same matrices for `iter` times and outputs the average running times, the speedup and the error term.

 - `./test <ny> <nm> <nx>` default: ny,nm,nx in {5,1500} <br/>
 Runs both implementations on different matrices and different combinations of ny, nm and nx.
-Dimension wise the multiplication is (ny*nm)(nm*nx).
+Dimension wise the multiplication is (ny'nm)(nm'nx).
 Each combination is run 10 times and the error term is accumulated and outputed.
 Each test passes if the accumulated error is below 1e-3.

 - `./benchmark <dim> <iter>` default: dim=3000, iter=10 <br/>
 Runs the parallel implementation on the same matrices of dimensions `dim` for `iter` times and outputs the running times and the total average.